dawnarc/PuertsGame/README.md

 + Debug TypeScript in IntelliJ IDEA:
 ![screenshoots10](./docs/screenshoots/screenshoot_10.png)
 + Play game in UE4Editor.
-+ Then breakpoints in IntelliJ IDEA would be hit:
++ Then breakpoints in IntelliJ IDEA would be hit, and you can watch variables values:
 ![screenshoots11](./docs/screenshoots/screenshoot_11.png)